 October is National Vegetarian Month, but adding meat-free options to your diet is a good idea any time of year.
 So why not do your body, the planet and all those adorable animals a favor by indulging in some meat-free nourishment?
-Even if you’re the bloodiest of carnivores, you can beat your meat habit with these 10 starters at some of my favorite LA area restaurants.
+Even if you’re the bloodiest of carnivores, you can beat your meat habit with these delectable edibles at some of my favorite LA area restaurants.
 (Baby steps, right?)
 I promise it’ll leave a great taste in your mouth.

 Edamame Dumplings @ True Food Kitchen – Newport Beach & Santa Monica